Tiq Milan: Writing, film, and TV

 Milan has written for Ebony, BET,Tiq Milan, Commentary: There are many faces of LGBT people of color, BET.com, August 12, 2013.
-PolicyMic, and The New York Times.Tiq Milan, There’s One Movement, for Gay and Trans People, The New York Times, October 9, 2014.
+PolicyMic, and The New York Times.
 He is a contributing author to the anthology Trans Bodies, Trans Selves and the former editor-in-chief of IKONS Magazine, an LGBT pop culture magazine.

 Milan documented his transition in the GLAAD-Award nominated documentary, U People and Realness.
 He has appeared in videos on Upworthy, and for LGBTQ Funders Men and Boys of Color Initiative.
 He was featured on MTV's reality series I'm From Rolling Stone, where he competed for a Contributing Editor position at Rolling Stone.